What was Rotherfield at Heart all about?

-The project will consist of a programme of activities and events and a community survey between July and September, to involve residents in driving positive change in the community, turning their ideas in-to action.
+The project consisted of a programme of activities and events and a community survey between July and September 2018, which involved residents in driving positive change in the community, turning their ideas in-to action.

-The pilot will identify the strengths and weaknesses of the community and local people’s wants and needs over a period of 3 months, as well as identify the skills and knowledge within the community and will support local people to share their skills and knowledge through volunteering.
+The pilot identified the strengths and weaknesses of the community and local people’s wants and needs over a period of 6 months, as well as identify the skills and knowledge within the community and supported local people to share their skills and knowledge through volunteering.

 John Routledge, Director of East Sussex Community Voice said: “This exciting partnership between ESCV and Rotherfield St Martin aims to make a positive difference to the health and wellbeing of Rotherfield residents.
 Through this project, we believe that local communities across Sussex will also gain valuable insights into how to build community resilience in their own areas.”

-Rotherfield at Heart aims to make a positive difference to the health and wellbeing of Rotherfield residents.
+Rotherfield at Heart aimed to make a positive difference to the health and wellbeing of Rotherfield residents.

 How will we be engaging with local people?